 When choosing a new ceiling fan, it's important to think about where you plan to hang it.
 Will the ceiling fan installation take place in a living room or are you searching for the best outdoor ceiling fan to cool off things on your patio?

 Wet/damp ratings indicate whether a ceiling fan is recommended for indoor or outdoor purposes.
-If you plan to hang a ceiling fan inside a damp area, such as the bathroom or outdoors, you will need to find one that meets UL's wet/damp rating, meaning it can withstand rain, snow and excessive moisture.
-A wet-rated ceiling fan will have features like rust-resistant housing, stainless steel hardware and all-weather blades.
+If you plan to hang a ceiling fan inside a damp area, such as the bathroom or outdoors, you will need to find one that meets UL's wet/damp rating.
+A damp rating means the fan can be used in areas with excessive moisture, but covered, such as on a covered patio or in a bathroom.
+A wet rating means the fan can withstand direct rain, snow or excessive moisture as in an open gazebo.

 Tip: While an outdoor fan can be used indoors, an indoor ceiling fan should only be hung inside your home.